SD City Seems Ready to Buy 101 Ash in Secret Deal with Landlord & Financiers

 “Did you have a feeling you were being scapegoated?”, Attanasio asked.
 “Yes”, Thompson again answered.

 “Did you have a feeling you were being pushed out of the City because of it unfairly?,” the lawyer asked.
-“Again Thompson replied with a one word answer.
-“Yes.”

 Then Attanasio asked Thompson who she believed made the decision to blame her for the City’s problems with the building.